-Members of Storrington & Pulborough District Rotary Club are planting 4,000 purple crocus corms which will be a colourful reminder each spring of the fight for a polio free world.
-They were joined by members of Steyning Grammar School’s Interact Club with their staff leader Tom Leighton and some lower school students at the School’s Rock Road site and helped by children from Storrington Primary School planting crocuses around the Storrington Memorial Pond.
+Members of Storrington & Pulborough District Rotary Club have planted 4,000 purple crocus corms which will be a colourful reminder each spring of the fight for a polio-free world.

 Purple has become a symbolic colour in the global Rotary campaign to eradicate polio, inspired by the colour of the dye painted on the little finger of a child to signify they have received a potentially life-saving polio vaccine.